jeremyBanks/speedruns/README.md

 Run `cargo run --release --bin normalize` to normalize the data, including only essential fields and records (no rejected or pending runs), and discarding anything that fails validation or integrity checking.
-(Cargo might not detect that the data has changed unless you run `cargo clean` after this step.)

 Run `yarn start` to start the dev server.